bfeitknecht/vault/wiki/dfs (algorithm).md

 function dfs(u)
 	visit u
 	for v adjacent to u
-		if v is not visited
+		if v is not visited then
 			dfs(v)
 		end
 	end